Logo BusinessBecause - The business school voice

 Average work experience for M7 MBA programs

-Across the remaining four M7 MBA schools which don’t feature in the 2021 ranking, only University of Pennsylvania’s Wharton School has an average of more than five years.
-Students at Harvard Business School, Columbia Business School, and MIT Sloan School of Management all have five years of experience on average.
+The University of Pennsylvania’s Wharton School (which didn’t feature in the 2023 FT ranking) has an average of five years, as does Harvard Business School, Columbia Business School, and MIT Sloan School of Management.

-When paired with the two members of the M7 business schools that took part in 2021’s business school rankings—the University of Chicago’s Booth School of Business and Northwestern University Kellogg School of Management—the average amount of work experience on an M7 MBA is five years.
+When paired with the University of Chicago’s Booth School of Business and Northwestern University Kellogg School of Management, the average amount of work experience on an M7 MBA is five years.

 Applying for an MBA without work experience